3 Web tool

 3.5 Single entry pages

-Single entry pages refer to the directed pages associated with each entity, gene or disease ontology.
-These are accessed by clicking on the entity (purple), gene (orange) or disease (green) buttons associated with each entry.
+Single entry pages are the dedicated pages associated with each entity, gene, or disease ontology.
+They are opened from the entity, gene, or disease buttons associated with each table row.

 Entity